-Of the 2.6 million children being raised by grandparents, other relatives and family friends, we believe many, if not most, lack a legal relationship.
+Of the 2.6 million children being raised by grandparents, other extended family members and close family friends, we believe many, if not most, lack a legal relationship.
 Very little national data exists on how many relative caregivers have adopted, obtained legal custody or guardianship of these children.
 What we know is mostly anecdotal, but compelling.
 We hear it over and over again.
 “Without legal custody, I can’t enroll my grandchild in school.”
 “I can’t consent to my nephew’s physical, since I’m not his guardian.”
 These problems exist throughout the country.

 To obtain a legal relationship to the children, these caregivers face different concerns than non-related caregivers raising children.
 For example, a grandmother may not want to sue her daughter for adoption, thereby causing the birth mother to become the sibling and the grandmother to become the parent.

 Even to obtain a less permanent option than adoption, the families must go to court.
 The U.S. Supreme Court has long found that parents have a fundamental right to make decisions concerning their children’s care, custody, and control.
 Because of this right, in order for a grandparent or other relative to be awarded legal custody, guardianship or adoption of a child, the first step in a case is to prove that the parent is unfit.
 This is a significant hurdle that can be very threatening to family dynamics.
 Some states are creating legal relationship options that address these concerns: standby guardianship and de facto custody are a couple of innovative legal creations.